 The Queen and Princesses would enter the breakfast parlour at nine o’clock precisely and about 10 o’clock they would retire to do their own thing.
 The King would take a ride or deal with paperwork in his study.
 The Queen and the princesses would take a ride in the royal carriages.

-Dinner would be served at exactly 1 o’clock, early but Georgian standards, at which time he ate the plainest food – beef, mutton and very occasionally fish.
+Dinner would be served at exactly 1 o’clock, early by Georgian standards, at which time he ate the plainest food – beef, mutton and very occasionally fish.
 As a special treat the King would eat boiled chicken, followed by a pudding.

 His favourite drink was orange juice, but he also enjoyed a simple beverage called a ‘cup’, which was distilled from the herb, borage, which was then mixed with white wine – perhaps to make it more palatable.
 Borage was traditionally used to treat a whole host of conditions – the digestive system, asthma, the heart, urinary system – so basically a good all round tonic.
 It was also believed to have a calming effect for different types of mania – so possibly prescribed by the King’s doctors to keep him calm (today it’s often used to treat menopausal symptoms such as hot flushes).